 Right Arch Mirror Image

 This variant occurs when the aortic arch travels posterior and rightward rather than posterior and leftward.
 The arch passes over the right main-stem bronchus rather than the left.
 Although asymptomatic, the majority of patients have associated congenital heart disease.
-When this variant is accompanied by a left subclavian artery being the first branch of the aorta, it is termed right arch with aberrant left subclavian.
+When this variant is accompanied by a left subclavian artery as the first branch of the aorta, it is termed a right arch with an aberrant left subclavian artery.
 This variant is an obstructing vascular ring as the left subclavian artery must cross the midline to the left side of the body.
 The left subclavian artery may travel anteriorly and compress the trachea, or it may travel posteriorly and travel behind the esophagus and trachea.
-The ligamentum ductus arteriosus between the arch of the aorta and the left pulmonary artery completes an obstructing ring.
+The ligamentum ductus arteriosus between the arch of the aorta and the left pulmonary artery completes the obstructing ring.

 Double Aortic Arch

-Double aortic arch (DAA) accounts for up to 45% to 65% of patients undergoing repair of a vascular ring.
-There exist many subtypes, but all types commonly result in compression due to the splitting of the ascending aorta into 2 vessels that pass on either side of the trachea and esophagus.
+A double aortic arch (DAA) accounts for up to 45% to 65% of patients undergoing repair of a vascular ring.
+Many subtypes exist, but all types commonly result in compression due to the splitting of the ascending aorta into 2 vessels that pass on either side of the trachea and esophagus.
 The 2 vessels then join to form a single descending aorta.
 See Image 1.

 Aortic dissection (AD) occurs when blood enters the medial layer of the aortic wall through a tear in the intimal layer forming a second blood-filled pathway called a false lumen.
 The majority of intimal tears originate in the ascending aorta.
 The dissection can propagate proximally or distally to affect structures such as the aortic valve, cerebral arteries, coronary arteries, renal arteries, or pericardial space resulting in ischemic manifestations such as aortic regurgitation, acute coronary syndrome, stroke, and cardiac tamponade.
 The incidence of AD is estimated at 2.6 to 3.5 per 100,000.
 The most important risk factor for AD is hypertension.
 Other risk factors include collagen disorders (i.e., Marfan syndrome, Ehlers-Danlos syndrome), preexisting aortic aneurysm, bicuspid aortic valve, AC, Turner syndrome, vasculitis, and aortic instrumentation or surgery.
 AD can be diagnosed with magnetic resonance angiography, computed tomography, or transesophageal echocardiography.
 Management is dependent on the level of aortic involvement.
 Involvement of the ascending aorta, termed Stanford A dissection, is a surgical emergency.
 Dissections without the involvement of the ascending aorta are classified as Stanford B and are generally managed medically.

-Atherosclerosis is a pathological process involving deposition of fatty and fibrous plaques on the inner walls of the systemic circulatory vessels.
+Atherosclerosis is a pathological process involving the deposition of fatty and fibrous plaques on the inner walls of the systemic circulatory vessels.
 The process can begin as early as childhood with the development of fatty streaks.
 In the United States, 1 in 6 teenagers was found to have abnormal intimal thickening on ultrasound.
 Risk factors for atherosclerosis include hypertension, high levels of low-density lipoprotein cholesterol (LDL), smoking, obesity, and diabetes mellitus.
 The pathophysiology involves endothelial cell dysfunction, dyslipidemia, inflammatory factors, and plaque rupture.
 Oxidized LDL is known to cause endothelial cell dysfunction leading to loss of nitric oxide-induced vasodilation.
 Macrophages that have taken up oxidized LDL release inflammatory cytokines and growth factors.
 Atherosclerosis generally remains asymptomatic until luminal diameter reaches 70% to 80% of normal.
-Symptoms depend on the organs being supplied by the diseased vessels.
+Symptoms vary depending on the organ systems distal to the diseased vessels.
 Atherosclerosis of the aorta itself is generally asymptomatic due to its large caliber.
 However, marked stenosis of the coronary arteries is responsible for unstable angina and myocardial infarction.
-Atherosclerosis of the carotid arteries can result in cerebral ischemia, leading to symptoms of stroke.
-Peripheral arterial atherosclerosis can result in limb claudication, tingling, numbness, and non-healing ulcers.
+Atherosclerosis of the carotid arteries can result in cerebral ischemia, leading to symptoms of a stroke.
+Peripheral arterial atherosclerosis, also known as peripheral artery disease, can result in limb claudication, tingling, numbness, and non-healing ulcers.
 Atherosclerosis of the renal arteries often results in chronic kidney disease and renovascular hypertension.
 Preventative measures include diet, exercise, weight loss, and smoking cessation.
 Statins, blood pressure medications, and aspirin are the mainstays of treatment.
 Vascular bypass surgeries can re-establish flow in the limbs, brain, and heart.